shubhamran21/shubhamran21/README.md

-- 👋 Hi, I’m @shubhamran21
+- 👋 Hi, I’m Shubham Ransingh
 - 👀 I’m full stack developer
 - 🌱 I’m currently learning nodejs
 - 💞️ I’m looking to collaborate on web development projects
-- 📫 How to reach me linkedin.com/in/shubham-ransingh-b24a97173
+- 📫 How to reach me https://www.linkedin.com/in/shubham-ransingh-b24a97173

 <!---
 shubhamran21/shubhamran21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.